zertrin/duplicity-backup/README.md

 Optionally, you can set up an email address where the log file will be sent, which is useful when the script is used via cron.

 This version is a rewriting of the code originally written by [Damon Timm](https://github.com/thornomad), including many patches that have been brought to the original scripts by various forks on Github.

+## duplicity-backup.sh IS NOT duplicity

+It is only a wrapper script for duplicity written in bash!

+This means the following:

+* You need to install and configure duplicity before using duplicity-backup.sh
+* [The official documentation of duplicity](http://duplicity.nongnu.org/duplicity.1.html) is relevant to duplicity-backup.sh too.
+Virtually any option supported by duplicity can be specified in the config file of duplicity-backup.sh.
+See the `STATIC_OPTIONS`, `CLEAN_UP_TYPE` and `CLEAN_UP_VARIABLE` parameters in particular.
+* Before asking something about duplicity-backup.sh, ensure that your question isn’t actually concerning duplicity ;)

 ## Contributing